StinaAxelsson/milestone-p1/README.md

 # UX
 This is what I have done for make the User Experience good.

+## User Stories
+1. When visit the site, as a user I wants a site that is fully responsive in all screen sizes.
+2. I want a site that is easy to understand how to navigate and find information of what I looking for.
+3. I want a site that is nice and tidy and easy-to-read.
+4. I want a site that I easy can find where to contact.
+5. I want a site that I easy can find links to all of the social media to follow.
 ## Site Owner Goals
 1. Have a full responsive site on all different screen sizes.
 2. Make the user feel interested directly when visit my site.